Molcas/OpenMolcas/doc/source/users.guide/programs/rasscf.rst

               <HELP>
               Needed to perform MC-PDFT calculations.
 It must be used together with CIONLY keyword (it is a post-SCF method not compatible with SCF) and ROKS keyword.
               The functional choice follows.
-Currently available functionals are: T:..., or FT:... .
+Currently available functionals are prefix T: or FT: to the standard DFT functionals (see keyword KSDFT of SCF program)
               </HELP>
               </KEYWORD>